Výstaviště Praha: Industrial Palace

 The Industrial Palace (Průmyslový palác) is an Art Nouveau (or Historicism) building, built by Bedřich Münzberger in 1891, which is used for exhibition purposes, but also for various cultural events.
 It is a glass building with steel construction and is divided into 3 independent parts, left and right wing and a middle hall with 51 m high clock tower.
 In 2008 the Palace was engulfed in a fire and the left wing burned.
-The left wing is currently being rebuilt.